JitteryRaptor/project-nevada/trunk/FONV Modules/Core/readme - Project Nevada.txt

 * Sneak Difficulty
 	Description:
 		Allows to select different sneak profiles.
-Harder sneaking makes sneaking more difficult, while still keeping the original spirit that makes it possible to hide in plain sight with a high sneak skill.
+Harder sneaking makes sneaking more difficult, while still keeping the original spirit so you can hide in plain sight with a high sneak skill.
 		The Experimental profile will make sneaking significantly harder, aiming for a realistic detection.
 	Options:
 		Normal [Vanilla]